Carlos Alberto Pellegrini: Advisory roles

 In response to the demands of the shortened work week, the department has pursued research into efficient and safe methods of handing off patients between shifts of residents.

 During his tenure, the Department of Surgery established the Washington, Wyoming, Alaska, Montana, and Idaho Institute for Simulation in Healthcare (WISH), a center for surgical education through various forms of simulated exercises and training.
 He is currently the chair of the board of directors of WISH.

 Dr. Pellegrini was named to the Robert Wood Johnson Foundation Clinical Scholars Program's National Advisory Committee in November 2008.
 The committee is responsible for overseeing the Robert Wood Johnson Foundation Clinical Scholars Program and selecting its participants.

+Military career

+Dr. Pellegrini served in the US Army reserves, reaching the rank of Lt.
+Colonel (ret).
+During the Desert Storm war in Iraq, Dr. Pellegrini was on active duty and headed the medical services of the US Army.
+In 1991, the US Army awarded him the Meritorious Service Medal.